tscnlab/LightLogR/README.md

 #> 4 18s           16
 ```

-We can eliminate this through teh `gap_handler()` function.
+We can eliminate this through the `gap_handler()` function.
 This
 function will automatically fill in the gaps with NA values.
 As the most
-dominant interval in the dataset is now not 15 seconds anymore(because
+dominant interval in the dataset is now not 15 seconds anymore (because
 intermediate datapoints have been added), we need to specify the epoch
 for `gap_finder()`.